Roof Replacement Cost by State: How Prices Vary Across the U.S.

 Key Takeaways

-- Labor costs account for 60-70% of total project cost, with hourly rates ranging from $40-$90 per worker, depending on geographic location and market conditions
+- Labor costs account for 60–70% of total project cost, with hourly rates ranging from $40 to $90 per worker, depending on geographic location and market demand.

-- Building codes and climate requirements significantly impact material costs and installation costs, especially in hurricane zones, earthquake areas, and fire-prone regions
+- Building codes and climate requirements significantly impact roofing material and installation costs, especially in hurricane zones, earthquake areas, and fire-prone regions.

-- Using state-specific pricing data and getting multiple quotes from local roofing contractors provides the most accurate estimates for your specific market and roof type
+- Using state-specific pricing data and obtaining multiple quotes from local roofing contractors provides the most accurate estimates for your market and roof type.

 Start with our free roof replacement cost calculator to get instant estimates tailored to your state, roof size, and roofing material preferences.